 Delhi court sentences 2 men to 20 yrs in jail for raping 5-yr-old

-A Delhi court Thursday sentenced two men to 20 years in prison for raping a five-year-old girl in east Delhi in 2013.
+A Delhi court Thursday sentenced two men to 20 years in prison for raping a five-year-old girl saying she experienced "exceptional depravity and extreme brutality".
 Additional Sessions Judge Naresh Kumar Malhotra also granted compensation of Rs 11 lakh to the survivor.

 Advocate HS Phoolka, appearing for the survivor, said he will appeal against the order in the high court and seek life imprisonment for the two convicts.
 The court had on January 18 convicted Manoj Shah and Pradeep Kumar.